gbif/hp-arctic-university-museum-norway/en/archive.md

 ---
 lang-ref: archive
 layout: archive
-title: Nyheder
+title: News
-description: Nyheder og begivenheder
+description: News and events
-permalink: /da/nyheder
+permalink: /en/news
 ---
 {% comment %}
   No content here.
 The layout will insert a card for each post in your _posts folder